ED FND 3251 Black Americans in Education: 3 semester hours

 Prerequisite: A course in philosophy of education or a course in history of education or consent of instructor.
 A critical examination of issues about the elementary and secondary schools.
 This is done through the analysis of the procedures, resources and goals that guide school policies and practices.

-ED FND 6430 Critical Race Theory in Education: 3 semester hours
+ED FND 6430 Ecological Context of Urban Education: 3 semester hours

 ED FND 6431 History of African American Education: 3 semester hours